-- 1. The following tests are to be conducted. - (1) Non-destructive testing for all welded joints of outer shell. - (2) Tightness test of outer shell and measurement of the degree of vacuum in accordance with standards as deemed appropriate by the Society. - (3) Tests to confirm insulation performance in accordance with standards as deemed appropriate by the Society.
-In general, such tests are to use appropriate test fluids such as liquid nitrogen and to measure amount of boil-off gas.
+- 1. The following tests are to be conducted.
+(2022) - (1) Surface inspection for all welded joints of outer shell. - (2) Tightness test of outer shell and measurement of the degree of vacuum in accordance with standards as deemed appropriate by the Society. - (3) Tests to confirm insulation performance in accordance with standards as deemed appropriate by the Society.
+In general, such tests are to use appropriate test fluids such as liquid nitrogen and to measure amount of boil-off gas. \downarrow